 I will not weigh myself today * I will eat when I feel hungry * I will not use food to cover my emotions * I will not diet today * I will not eat/use nutrient-deficient diet foods * I will ask a friend for support if I need it * I will not associate guilt or shame with eating certain foods * I will listen to my body and respond to its needs * I will enjoy hot cooked foods * I will welcome foods with fats * I will honor my right to be an eater * I will have dessert * I will eat slowly and stop when full * I will not entertain starvation throughout the day* I will not say anything negative about my body or my eating * I will not say anything negative about anyone else’s body or diet * I will not judge my value based on the scale * I will acknowledge my true value.

-In revisiting this list, I recognize it has some limitations and does not fully capture the possibilities and alternatives available to us in redirecting or re-imagining how we behave around or think about these issues.
+In revisiting this list, I recognize it has some limitations and does not fully capture the possibilities and alternatives available to us in redirecting or re-imagining how we behave around or think about these issues, but it’s a start.
 At the time, I could only fit so many ideas on the page and I had no mechanism for receiving any feedback.
 I only released it as an intention that it would seep its way through some crack or crevice and find its way to someone who might find some meaning in it for themselves.
 I hope it did.

-With hand on heart, feel free to choose your own day to celebrate “Nourish Thyself Well Day”, pick from the above suggestions or create your own, and welcome the experience of shifting old embedded patterns and beliefs.
+With hand on heart, feel free to choose your own day and way to celebrate “Nourish Thyself Well Day”.
+Pick from the above suggestions or create your own, and welcome the experience of shifting old embedded patterns and beliefs.

 In health and with much love, Elyn